-William Conway is an internationally renowned conductor and cellist, whose performances have been described as ‘astonishingly convincing’ (Opera magazine), ‘a tour de force’ (Guardian), with ‘a flair for the unpredictable’ (Financial Times).
+William Conway is an internationally renowned conductor and cellist, whose performances have been described as ‘astonishingly convincing’ (Opera), ‘a tour de force’ (The Guardian), with ‘a flair for the unpredictable’ (Financial Times).
 On the podium, he is known for his conviction, clarity and intelligent musicianship, while his collaborations with Hebrides Ensemble, of whom he is the Artistic Director and founding member, have been praised for their fresh and inspirational approach to programming.

-As a conductor, he studied in Helsinki with Jukka-Pekka Saraste and was a finalist and prizewinner in the 1994 Leeds Conductors’ Competition.
-Since then, he has established himself as a conductor of versatility in chamber, symphonic and operatic repertoire, and has conducted the BBC Scottish Symphony Orchestra, Royal Scottish National Orchestra, Scottish Chamber Orchestra, Royal Northern Sinfonia, English Sinfonia, Chamber Orchestra of Europe (with whom he has made a CD recording released by Warner), and the Symphony Orchestras of Cairo, Sofia, Zagreb, de Filharmonie of Flanders, Beethoven Academie (Belgium), Teatro di Cagliari, Göettingen, and the American Phoenix Symphony Orchestra in all repertoires from baroque to present day.
+As a conductor, he studied in Helsinki with Jukka-Pekka Saraste and was a finalist and prize-winner in the 1994 Leeds Conductors’ Competition.
+Since then, he has established himself as a conductor of versatility in chamber, symphonic and operatic repertoire, and has conducted the BBC Scottish Symphony Orchestra, Royal Scottish National Orchestra, Scottish Chamber Orchestra, Royal Northern Sinfonia, English Sinfonia, Chamber Orchestra of Europe (with whom he has made a CD recording released by Warner), and the Symphony Orchestras of Cairo, Sofia, Zagreb, de Filharmonie of Flanders, Beethoven Academie (Belgium), Teatro di Cagliari, Göttingen, and the American Phoenix Symphony Orchestra in all repertoires from baroque to present day.
 He is a regular guest with many young orchestras including the National Youth Orchestras of Scotland and Australia.
-This season he conducts Purcell’s Dido and Aeneasand Puccini’s Gianni Schicchiand next season will conduct Puccini’s Tosca.

 He is Music Director of Edinburgh Studio Opera and Artistic Director and Head of Strings and Chamber Music at St Mary’s Music School in Edinburgh.
-He broadcasts regularly on BBC Radio 3 and has recorded for Deutsche Grammophon, Linn Records, Unicorn-Kanchana and most recently Delphian Records in a series of highly successful recordings of music by Sir James MacMillan and Sir Peter Maxwell Davies which have reached no 1 and no 3 respectively in the classical music charts.
+He broadcasts regularly on BBC Radio 3 and has recorded for Deutsche Grammophon, Linn Records, Unicorn-Kanchana and most recently Delphian Records in highly successful recordings as part of the Scotland’s Composers series.